A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Results

 \subsection{Evaluating Matrix and Tensor Factorisation Methods}

-In this experiment, we compared our proposed tensor factorisation method with Macau Bayesian probabilistic matrix factorisation and Macau tensor factorisation \cite{simm2015macau}.
-The target representations in our method are the Metapath2vec embeddings.
-We again used all three evaluation strategies, and the results are highlighted in Figure \ref{fig:result2}.
-The figure demonstrates that in the disease and random split scenarios, our model clearly outperforms both the Bayesian matrix and tensor factorisation methods, which shows how incorporating knowledge graph embeddings into the tensor factorisation can lead to better overall predicative performance.
-However, our approach is outperformed by the Macau matrix factorisation on the random data split.
+In this experiment, we compared our proposed tensor factorisation method with Macau Bayesian probabilistic matrix factorisation and tensor factorisation~\cite{simm2015macau}.
+The gene target representations in our method are the Metapath2vec embeddings.
+We again used all three evaluation strategies, and the results are highlighted in Table \ref{tab:model_macau}.
+It demonstrates that in the disease and gene target split scenarios, our model clearly outperforms both the Bayesian matrix and tensor factorisation methods, which shows how incorporating knowledge graph embeddings into the tensor factorisation can lead to better overall predicative performance.
+Our approach is also slightly better than the Macau matrix and tensor factorisation on the random data split.